Audubon Live!

 Q: Who owns or operates your Audubon Live! cameras?

-A: All cameras, except our Greenwich camera featured here (managed by Audubon Connecticut's Greenwich Audubon Center), are operated courtesy of Menunkatuck Audubon Society (MAS).
+A: All cameras are operated courtesy of Menunkatuck Audubon Society (MAS).
 Learn more about the MAS cameras here.

 Q: A predator is at the nest, can you do anything about it?